ess-dive-community/essdive-model-data-archiving-guidelines/README.md

 ## How to cite these guidelines

-Simmonds, M.B.; Riley, W.J.; Agarwal, D.A.; Chen, X.; Cholia, S.; Crystal-Ornelas, R.; Coon, E.T.; Dwivedi, D.; Hendrix V.; Huang, M.; Jan, A.; Kakalia, Z.; Kumar, J.; Koven, C.D.; Li, L.; Melara, M.; Ramakrishnan, L.; Ricciuto, D.M.; Walker, A.P.; Zhi, W.; Zhu, Q.; Varadharajan, C. (In Revision).
+Simmonds, M.B.; Riley, W.J.; Agarwal, D.A.; Chen, X.; Cholia, S.; Crystal-Ornelas, R.; Coon, E.T.; Dwivedi, D.; Hendrix V.C.; Huang, M.; Jan, A.; Kakalia, Z.; Kumar, J.; Koven, C.D.; Li, L.; Melara, M.; Ramakrishnan, L.; Ricciuto, D.M.; Walker, A.P.; Zhi, W.; Zhu, Q.; Varadharajan, C. (In Revision).
 Guidelines for publicly archiving terrestrial model data to enhance usability, intercomparison, and synthesis.

 ## Funding and acknowledgements
 ESS-DIVE is funded by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research, Earth and Environmental Sciences Division, Data Management program under contract number DE-AC02-05CH11231.
 ESS-DIVE uses resources of the National Energy Research Scientific Computing Center (NERSC), a DOE Office of Science User Facility operated under Contract No. DE-AC02-05CH11231.
 ORNL is managed by UT-Battelle, LLC, for the DOE under contract DE-AC05-1008 00OR22725.
 We thank two anonymous reviewers whose provided feedback on our associated manuscript, and William Collins (LBNL) for his thoughtful insights on model data archiving.